Guwahati Municipal Corporation

 Guwahati Municipal Corporation (GMC) is the local government in Guwahati, Assam, India.
 GMC was formed in the year 1971 by the Guwahati Municipal Corporation Act, 1969.
-The Corporation was duly constituted in 1974 in the first meeting of the elected councillors as per provision of Sec.45 of this Act.
+The corporation was duly constituted in 1974 in the first meeting of the elected councillors as per provision of Sec.45 of this Act.

 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Guwahati Municipal Corporation Municipal Corporation is headed by Mayor of city and governed by Commissioner.
+Guwahati Municipal Corporation Municipal Corporation is headed by the Mayor of the city and governed by a Commissioner.

 A municipal corporation is the highest form of urban local body (ULB) in India.
 Presently, GMC is divided into 60 municipal wards.

 Organisational setup

-The Mayor and the Deputy Mayor are responsible for the 60 Municipal wards of Guwahati Municipality Corporation, who is the head of a council consisting of 60 elected ward commissioners.
+The Mayor and the Deputy Mayor are responsible for the 60 municipal wards of Guwahati Municipality Corporation, who is the head of a council consisting of 60 elected ward commissioners.

 The Commissioner is responsible for the proper functioning of the corporation.
 He is assisted by Additional Commissioner and Joint Commissioner.
 A Chief Engineer for The Water Works Department and the Public Works Department division is responsible.
 A Superintendent Engineer is responsible for the Garage branch.

 The accounts branch is the responsibility of a Financial Advisor, a Chief Accounts, and an Audit Officer.
 Each revenue zone is headed by a Deputy Commissioner.